-I wish that I could rejoice in the fact that today, I write my first ever blog post reviewing a book by a woman, but the fact is, after reading it, it feels as though there is little to be joyful for.
-Don’t get me wrong, I truly believe that it would be greatly beneficial for the future of America and of our global society if everyone read The Power Worshippers: Inside the Dangerous Rise of Religious Nationalism, but at the same time, I hated it.
+I wish that I could rejoice in the fact that today, I write my first ever blog post reviewing a book by a woman, but after reading it, I feel as though there is little to be joyful for.
+Don’t get me wrong, I truly believe that it would be greatly beneficial for the future of America (and the rest of the world) if everyone read The Power Worshippers: Inside the Dangerous Rise of Religious Nationalism, but at the same time I felt that it was deeply disturbing.

 No matter who you are or what you believe about religion as a whole, I hysterically urge you to read this book.
-(It came out only in 2019, so it is still expensive, but I promise you it will be worth the money.)
 That’s why I’m leaving the summary there and turning instead to how this book influenced my whole worldview.

-Before reading any books about the subject, I didn’t know much about Christian nationalism.
-The words mostly just called to mind Facebook rednecks posting pictures like this one, claiming that “Jesus is guiding Trump; Democrats and Satan are trying to stop him!”
-It’s concerning, to be sure, but it was too easy to sum up Christian nationalism in this way and view it only as a fringe belief held by a few weirdos that also think the earth is flat.
+Before reading any books about the subject, I didn’t know much about Christian Nationalism.
+The words mostly just called to mind Facebook posts like this one, claiming that “Jesus is guiding Trump; Democrats and Satan are trying to stop him!”
+It’s concerning, to be sure, but it was too easy to see Christian Nationalism only as a fringe belief held by a few harmless conspiracy theorists.

-It’s worth a shot to try and explain why Christian nationalism is un-American, as Seidel successfully did, but the problem is that Christian nationalists know that and don’t really care.
+Christian Nationalism is un-American, but its proponents know that and don’t really care.
 They certainly aren’t acting in accordance with American values.
 They’re barely even Christian.
 This theocratic movement is its own animal.
-Nationalists imply (or outright declare) daily that they want to establish Christianity (but only their narrow brand of fundamentalist Christianity) as the national religion, which millions of less dogmatic Christians understand is detrimental to our nation’s integrity.
+Nationalists imply (or outright declare) daily that they want to establish Christianity (but only their narrow brand of fundamentalist Christianity) as the national religion, which millions of Christians understand is detrimental to our nation’s integrity.

-Throughout the time that Trump has spent dividing our nation, I have seen progressive Christians echoing this idea dozens of times.
+Throughout the time that Trump has spent dividing our nation, I have seen progressive Christians repeatedly echoing this idea.
 They emphasize that everything radical Republicans stand for is in opposition to the attitudes and teachings of Jesus, who is said to have argued with religious authorities, helped and healed the sick and poor, offended the rich, and gotten executed for not agreeing with the national religion.

 This just goes to show that this fight isn’t a case of Christians versus atheists.
-It’s the ultra-wealthy, meticulously calculating Christian nationalist minority who believe that they are more worthy of power versus those of us fighting for some semblance of equality.
-We who oppose religious dominionism do so not to erode “religious liberty” but to establish equality: equality of race, religion, reproduction, marriage, gender, and more.
+It’s the ultra-wealthy, meticulously calculating Christian Nationalist minority who believe that they are more worthy of power versus those of us fighting for some semblance of equality.
+We who oppose religious dominionism do not erode “religious liberty” but we establish equity: equity of race, religion, reproduction, marriage, gender, and more.
 We all just want to have a fighting chance at getting and keeping basic human rights.